wyounas/wyounas.github.io/_posts/2025-08-18-finding-all-solutions-to-linkedin-queens-puzzle.md

 ## Solving the Puzzle using a SAT Solver

-I first came across this puzzle in a nice blog post by Hillel Wayne, whose blog I enjoy reading, where he solved it using an SMT solver called Z3.
+I first came across this puzzle in a nice [blog post](https://buttondown.com/hillelwayne/archive/solving-linkedin-queens-with-smt/) by Hillel Wayne, whose blog I enjoy reading, where he solved it using an SMT solver called Z3.

-In the past, I had used a Python-based SAT solver called PyEDA, and I thought it would be interesting to use it to find all solutions to the LinkedIn Queens puzzle.
+In the past, I had used a Python-based SAT solver called PyEDA [1], and I thought it would be interesting to use it to find all solutions to the LinkedIn Queens puzzle.
 Let’s solve it for a 4x4 grid though the code can be extended to solve it for a 9x9 grid.
 To get started with PyEDA, we represent the 4×4 grid as a two-dimensional bit vector:
 ```
 X = exprvars('x', 4, 4)